CommunitySolidServer/access-token-verifier/README.md

 ## TODO

-Possibly further sanitation of inputs, for example a maximum authorization header size.
+- Further sanitation of inputs?
+For example a maximum authorization header size.
 Needs further discussions before resolution.
+- Improve default caching?
+Assess other libraries that might be used.
+- Evolve the type guards and the type guard library.